If there’s something I love about my hometown is that sense of contentment that it gives me. Deep inner peace, even when my mind is messy as hell.

 I plan to post a guide soon as it is a top location for winter get-aways, great food, snow activities, and design hotspots.

-But for the time being, I wanted to share some pictures I took as they have been a good source of inspiration.
+But for the time being, I wanted to share some pictures I took.
+As always, nature never fails to be a great source of inspiration.

-Well, shame on me for taking a picture of my shoes, I’ve been mocking this Instagram trend since ever, and here I am falling into the same trap.
-(See-no-evil monkey emoji) 🙈
+Shame on me for taking a picture of my shoes, I’ve been mocking this Instagram trend since forever.

 So here’s the thing, I’ve never been a big fan of colors like mustard and ochre, I believe that until recently no one was.
 But some weeks after I came back to Shanghai, I was out for dinner with a friend, and somewhere between the main course and the third glass of wine she mentioned that she laid her eyes over this beautiful ochre carpet she found at a local store.
 I spontaneously pictured the luscious natural carpet I had seen in my hometown, and the idea started growing in me.